 DVSA qualification needed to become a driving instructor

-To legally operate as a driving instructor in the UK you are required to pass the DVSA Approved Driving Instructor (ADI) qualifying examination which is split into three parts.
+To legally operate as a driving instructor in the UK you are required to pass the DVSA Approved Driving Instructor (ADI) qualifying examination and hence the reason for the above course.
 The DVSA are the Government body who regulate driving instructors in the UK.
 But don’t worry if you are not academically minded the exams are very practically based.
 The driving instructor qualification process is in 3 parts:

-Part 1 is a PC based multiple choice theory and hazard perception test similar to the current test for learner drivers but you are required to answer 100 questions (not just 50) on a broader set of subjects and you need to score 57 as opposed to 44 on the hazard perception part.
+Part 1 is a PC based multiple choice ADI theory and hazard perception test similar to the current test for learner drivers but you are required to answer 100 questions (not just 50) on a broader set of subjects and you need to score 57 as opposed to 44 on the hazard perception part.

-After a few months you could be earning on a Trainee Licence
+Earn while you learn on a Trainee Licence

 After only a few months you could be operating as a driving instructor on a Trainee Licence with LDC.
 This option is even more important to have following the introduction of the New Part 3 Test at the start of 2018.
 Only a genuine, well established and reputable driving school like LDC can be trusted to provide the required on-the-job training you will need to succeed – don’t waste money on phoney driving schools who are just trying to sell you an instructor training course with little chance of success.
-With LDC you can also qualify without this Trainee Licence thus enabling you keep your current job until you pass if you so wish.
+With LDC you can also qualify without this Trainee Licence thus enabling you to keep your current job until you pass if you so wish.

 Please note all our Trainee Licence positions are reserved for those people who train exclusively with us.

 DVSA ORDIT Approved Driving Instructor Training

-Winners of the Training School of the Year Award
+Winners of the first industry award for Training School of the Year